-The beginning of fall is a perfect time to reflect on how our year has gone so far, and how we want the last few months of it to look.
+Fall is a perfect time to reflect on how our year has gone so far - especially given the rollercoaster of a year 2020 has been.
 Our mindset is an integral part of how we experience life, and if we’re feeling stuck in a rut or dissatisfied in any way, sometimes giving our mindset a refresh can help.

 So, what does “refreshing your mindset” mean, exactly?

 “To me, this means taking a big step back from your current way of being and hitting the ‘reset button’ on what’s possible in life,” says alignment coach and SparkVision founder MaryBeth Hyland.
 “To feel refreshed, you need to be able to observe your current mindset without judgment and understand where it’s serving you and where it is not.”